 9. You become the master of independence.

-Being abroad can be tough and surprisingly lonely at times; and you shouldn’t ever be ashamed to call on your nearest and dearest at home to help you through the lows.
-Part of being a grown up is becoming that independent person who can “survive” away from their parents and the security net of their best friends.
+Working abroad can be tough, and surprisingly lonely at times, but you shouldn’t ever be ashamed to call on your nearest and dearest at home to help you through the lows.
+Part of learning how to be a grown up is becoming that independent person who can “survive” away from their parents and the security net of their best friends.
 You pick up the courage to venture out and are duly rewarded, with new mates and the confidence of being comfortable in your own skin: win-win.

 10. You’re introduced to new cultures and professional environments.

 Taking a job abroad requires a whole new level of cultural awareness.
 Maybe the idea of formality in the office is different than what you’re accustomed to, but adaptability is an essential life skill to help you know how to adult so hard.
 For example, many other countries live in the moment and don’t make plans until the last-minute, but accepting these off-the-cuff invitations to dinner with new colleagues teaches you tons about the culture and proves that you’re keen to make the most of every opportunity thrown in your direction.
 You embrace this new professional environment and demonstrate you know how to work abroad, leading to a great reference from your employer, a brilliant new global professional network, and the confidence and skills to work anywhere in the world.

 11. You’re unfazed by new people, even those you disagree with.